 This subsection provides further details about the development activities that are required and are already ongoing in EGI to customise and integrate services into the ECP.
 The development work was triggered by the previously mentioned ‘The ELIXIR Compute Platform: A Reference Technical Services Architecture for supporting Life Science Research’ document (v0.9, May 18, 2015), and by additional recommendations that recently emerged from ECP-related development activities (e.g. the setup of ELIXIR AAI at the end of 2015).

-As it was mentioned in the previous section, EGI is expected to contribute to the ECP with
+As it was mentioned in the previous section, EGI is expected to contribute to the ECP with:

 Federated Cloud services (in Basic Infrastructure Services area)